msseeley/ads/notes: Built-in_JS_method_runtimes.md

 ## Big O & Arrays
 _Clarification built-in arrays in Javascript are resize-able, which is not true of all arrays in programming languages.
-When we talk about arrays here, we're actually talking about is closer to what is often referred to as a Dynamic Array or Array List._
+When we talk about arrays here, we're actually talking about is closer to what is often referred to as a Dynamic Array or Array List._ <br><br>
 Arrays are often useful because they can store data in a specific order.

 ### Runtimes